Airplane Aisle Baggage Deplane

 While this step does have a cursory mention in the aforementioned article, I cannot stress enough its importance: take the time to properly fill out the paperwork after it has been given to you aboard the airplane.
 Once the paperwork — a customs form, a landing card, or some other official document required by the country in which you are about to enter where you need to answer all of the questions — has been completed, insert it next to the page in your passport where your photograph and information are displayed.
 This serves two purposes: the paperwork is readily accessible; and because it is usually larger than the passport itself, it can act as a bookmark where you can instantly open up to the correct page when requested as you pass through customs.

-On my first flight to China during my unintentional trip around the world — of which more trip reports will be posted here and then summarized at The Gate — the flight attendant did not give me a landing card to fill out; so I thought it did not pertain to me.
+On my first flight to China during my unintentional trip around the world, the flight attendant did not give me a landing card to fill out; so I thought it did not pertain to me.
 While I was in the long but briskly-moving line at customs and immigration at the international airport in Shanghai, something told me that I needed one.
 I asked an employee, who confirmed that I indeed did need one to fill out.
 Fortunately for me, it only required a moment to complete; and the employee let me advance straight to customs and immigration personnel to review my documents so that I did not have to wait in line all over again.

 Enter the aisle as soon as possible once the members of the flight crew give the indication that it is safe to do so — but do not knock out someone else in the process.
 I will normally stand in the aisle and allow passengers in the rows in front of mine to leave; but if the aisle is still clear and there is no signs of the passengers being ready to deplane, I will walk forward as far as possible so as to leave the airplane a minute or two earlier, as that can be the difference in waiting in the line significantly longer to go through customs and immigration — and yes, it can be done without being obnoxious about it.
 In fact, there have been times where the passengers in the rows ahead of mine have graciously waved me on.
 However, my rule of thumb is that if I am already in the aisle and another passenger wants to retrieve a belonging which is within my reach, I will usually reach for it, retrieve it and pass it on to them — which usually results in a quicker exit for both of us.
 For me, I am able to strike a balance between being courteous and respectful while getting to where I want to go as quickly as possible.